TheGreatJustinn/COSC-625/README.md

-This is the GitHub repository for COSC-625 Team 3.
+This is the GitHub repository for COSC-625 Code Masters.

+Hello